brandon111586/realtime-weather-app/README.md

-# Learning React Hooks by making a real time weather app
+# Learning React Hooks by making  app

 ### You can click the button in the upper right corner to select a different city